nus-cs2103-AY2223S1/tp/docs/team/snigloo.md

   * UI Redesign
     * Editing CSS
     * Editing JXML files and UI classes
-    * Re-learnt JavaFX to understand AddressBook's style of having separate JXML files from UI class files
+    * Had to re-learnt JavaFX to understand AddressBook's style of having separate JXML files from UI class files
   * Adding list name `ls -n` command and related tests
   * Changing the implementation of the `find` function and related tests
     * Keywords used when finding names now do not have to match entire task name (a new contains method)